luskaner/aoe2DELanServer/README.md

 - MacOS: Catalina 10.15 or higher.
 - GNU/Linux: *any supported distro, see the note below for details*.

-Admin rights to listen to port 443 for https will likely be required (once or repeatedly) depending on the operating system.
+Admin rights or firewall permission to listen to port 443 for https will likely be required (once or repeatedly) depending on the operating system.

 Note: For the full list see [minimum requirements for Go](https://go.dev/wiki/MinimumRequirements) 1.22.